BellowingMeadows/BellowingMeadows/README.md

 1. View the Little Paradise repository by going to the 'Your repositories' section on Github's navigation.
 2. Go to settings, which is at the far right of the repository navigation next to insights.
 3. Scroll down to the GitHub Pages section.
-4. Select master branch in the Source section.
+4. Select the master branch in the Source section.
 5. Select a theme (I chose the Jekyll theme).

 More in depth information about GitHub Pages can be found [here.](https://pages.github.com/)